SCLorentz/Walkie-Talkie/README.md

 ### MacOS

-On MacOS you will need to install the vulkan SDK to be able to build the program
+On MacOS you will need to install the vulkan SDK to be able to build the program.
+Make sure you have `VULKAN_SDK=/opt/homebrew/lib/libvulkan.dylib` set and `/opt/homebrew/bin` on your PATH.

 ### Linux

 On linux there are some packages that you will need to compile this project.
-Make sure you have installed `clang`, `build-essential`, `lld`, `libvulkan-dev`, `vulkan-tools` e `vulkan-validation-layers`.
+Make sure you have installed `clang`, `build-essential`, `lld`, `libvulkan-dev`, `vulkan-tools` and `vulkan-validation-layers`.

 ### Android